How to Start a Pool Cleaning Business in 10 Steps

 When you’re starting a pool cleaning business, make sure to knock these registration and licensing tasks off your to-do list:

 - Register the business.
-Head to your local registry to register your pool cleaning business, or use an online business registration tool like Ownr.
+Head to your local registry to register your pool cleaning business.
 If you’re in the U.S., you’ll need to pay a registration fee, trademark your business name, and register your domain.
 (Here’s how to register in Canada, the UK, or Australia.)

 - Choose a business structure.
 In the U.S., you can register your pool cleaning business as a sole proprietor, partnership, or limited liability company (LLC).
 You can also decide if you want to incorporate your business.